History of the internal combustion engine

-In 1823, Samuel Brown patented the first internal combustion engine to be applied industrially in the United States.
+Samuel Brown patented the first internal combustion engine to be applied industrially in the United States in 1823.
 Brown also demonstrated a boat using his engine on the Thames in 1827, and an engine-driven carriage in 1828.
 Father Eugenio Barsanti, an Italian engineer, together with Felice Matteucci of Florence invented the first real internal combustion engine in 1853.
 Their patent request was granted in London on June 12, 1854, and published in London's Morning Journal under the title "Specification of Eugene Barsanti and Felix Matteucci, Obtaining Motive Power by the Explosion of Gasses".
 In 1860, Belgian Jean Joseph Etienne Lenoir produced a gas-fired internal combustion engine.
 In 1864, Nicolaus Otto patented the first commercially successful gas engine.

-In 1872, American George Brayton invented the first commercial liquid-fueled internal combustion engine.
+George Brayton invented the first commercial liquid-fueled internal combustion engine in 1872.
 In 1876, Nicolaus Otto, working with Gottlieb Daimler and Wilhelm Maybach, patented the compressed charge, four-stroke cycle engine.
 In 1879, Karl Benz patented a reliable two-stroke gas engine.
 In 1892, Rudolf Diesel developed the first compressed charge, compression ignition engine.
 In 1954 German engineer Felix Wankel patented a "pistonless" engine using an eccentric rotary design.

-The first liquid-fuelled rocked was launched in 1926 by Robert Goddard.
-In 1939, the Heinkel He 178 became the world's first jet aircraft, followed by the first ramjet engine in 1949 and the first scramjet engine in 2004.
+The first liquid-fuelled rocket was launched in 1926 by Robert Goddard.
+The Heinkel He 178 became the world's first jet aircraft by 1939, followed by the first ramjet engine in 1949 and the first scramjet engine in 2004.